bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 			\ False \= "false"
 			\ True  \= "true"

-Each case is implemented by an expression (the language has literally no statements).
+Each case is implemented by an expression (the formalism has literally no statements).

 ### Local Variables _(Where-Clause)_
 A function body is one expression, sometimes split into cases.
 As there are no